Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Introduction

-The \textit{order of complexity} will be utilized to measure how fast an iterative algorithm converges to the global minimum.
-Recall that our optimization problem is to minimize the function $F(\beta)$.
-We obtain the iterative estimator $\beta^{(k)}$ at the $k$th iteration.
-Recall that $\widehat{\beta}$ denotes the global minimum as in Definition \ref{def: epsilon precision}.
-The order of complexity measures the number of operations needed to achieve the $\epsilon$-precision defined in Definition \ref{def: epsilon precision}.
-More specifically, we adopt the big $O$ notation as follows.
-The order of complexity of a Lasso-algorithm is $O\left(np\frac{1}{\epsilon}\right)$, if in order to achieve the $\epsilon$-precision, the number of all needed numeric operations can be upper bounded by a constant multiplies $np \frac{1}{\epsilon}$.
-Notice that the order of complexity gives an upper bound of the number of numerical operations in order to achieve certain precision.
-It does not say anything on the average performance of the algorithm.
+The above criterion indicates that the computational complexity is in terms of $\epsilon_w$.
+And this correlation is usually adopted in the big $O$ notation.
+For example, if the computational complexity of a warm-up algorithm is $O\left(np / \epsilon_w \right)$, then it means that to achieve the $\epsilon_w$ warm-up precision, the number of numeric operations can be upper bounded by a constant multiplies $np / \epsilon_w$.
+In theory, an $O\left(np / \sqrt{\epsilon_w}\right)$ algorithm is more computationally efficient than an $O\left(np / \epsilon_w\right)$ algorithm.
+Moreover, an $O\left(np \log(1/\epsilon_w)\right)$ algorithm has an even lower order of complexity.
+Although the order of computational complexity gives an upper bound of the number of numerical operations to achieve the warm-up precision $\epsilon_w$, it does not say anything about the average performance of the algorithm.
 It is possible that an algorithm with larger upper bounds performs better in some cases than an algorithm with lower upper bounds.
-In this paper, we consider a numerical strategy that can lead to an iterative algorithm that can achieve the aforementioned $\epsilon$-precision with a lower order of complexity.
-Recall that $\epsilon > 0$ is typically small.
-In theory, an $O\left(np\frac{1}{\sqrt{\epsilon}}\right)$ Lasso-algorithm has a lower order of complexity than an $O\left(np\frac{1}{\epsilon}\right)$ Lasso-algorithm.
-Moreover, an $O\left(np \log(\frac{1}{\epsilon})\right)$ Lasso-algorithm has an even lower order of complexity.
-We will then use numerical simulations to compare with some representative algorithms in some well-studied cases.